ASP.NET Hosting: Compare Hosting

 What languages can be used in ASP.NET applications?

 ASP.NET can be used to create HTML, CSS, JS, XML, and any other client-side markup or scripting language.
 ASP.NET uses the Common Language Runtime infrastructure, which means that server-side programming can be done in any of the CLI languages.
-These include C# and C++.
+These include C#, Visual Basic, and C++.

 What is the difference between ASP and ASP.NET?